krebernisak/alien-invasion/README.md

 $ go run main.go -aliens 4 -iterations 100 -world "./test/example_2.txt" -simulation "Battle for Cosmos"
 ```

-Reuse the same entropy (or simulation name) to run the same simulation over again.
+Reuse the same entropy (or simulation name) to run exactly the same simulation over again.
 This next command will run the same "Battle for Cosmos" simulation but this time using provided entropy:

 ```
 $ go run main.go -aliens 4 -iterations 100 -world "./test/example_2.txt" -entropy -7645731219066279255